 You all know how much I love supporting small businesses and restaurants, and these are some of the perfect things to reach for when your kids wanna be creative in the kitchen!
 Love a good parenting shortcut. 🙌

 Pizza and cookies are some of my two favorite things to both make and eat, however, trying to make both from scratch can seem daunting at times.
 We’ve found a great semi-homemade shortcut in these kits below, all reviewed and tested by your local Greenvillians on Facebook and Instagram! 😁See the sections below for lists of cool kits from some of our local hot spots!
-To order any of these or see more pictures of the kits, check out their links below. ⬇️ Also feel free to check out this list here, put together by the Kidding Around Greenville blog, that details some kits I don’t have below!
+To order any of these or see more pictures of the kits, check out their links below. ⬇️ Also feel free to check out this list here, put together by the Kidding Around Greenville blog, that details some kits I don’t have below for cooking with kids!

 🍪Cookies and Baked Goodies: 🧁

 - Sweets by Julie (GF!) – “I will be baking sugar cookies and apple cider donuts tonight!!
 Does anyone else want a sugar cookie kit, an order of decorated sugar cookies or apple cider donuts?? 🍪 Kits are 1 for $15 or 2 for $25.
 Apple cider donuts are $15/dz or $7.50 half dozen!!
 Will be posting more Easter options in the next few days!!!
-Always fresh and always gluten free!
+Always fresh and always gluten-free!
 Speaking of free…..offering free delivery in the area!!!
 Please share so everyone has a chance to order!!”